NIRTheRealOne/WAVC_Converter/README.md

 # WAVC_Converter
-WAVC Converter - Enzo Niro - protongamer 2018
+WAVC Converter - Enzo Niro
 Convert WAV file in C array

 Utility to convert a WAV file into a C array.
 Only mono 8 bits or 16 bits supported, stereo will interrupt the program.